Wow, you are going to kill me, but I have to say it:

 I can think of 20 or 30 different things you can do to grow your mailing list.
 Let’s look at the 10 techniques I like to use:

 - From Your Website.
 It should come as a great surprise that you should ask people to sign up for your mailing list from your website.
 But these days, people are overwhelmed with emails and email newsletters, so you have to offer them something more.
 A good suggestion is offering a free e-book or e-course.
-These are easy to deliver and don't take any of your time because they're automated.
-You'll need to have a mailing list system or autoresponder system set up to accept email addresses and automatically deliver the e-book or e-course information.
-Ones to consider are www.1shoppingcart.com or www.aweber.com.
-Note that whichever service you use, it must have both an email list manager and an autoresponder feature.
+These are easy to deliver and don’t take any of your time because they’re automated.
+You’ll need to have a mailing list system or autoresponder system set up to accept email addresses and automatically deliver the e-book or e-course information.
+There are many email systems to choose from, like MailChimp, Infusionsoft, ActiveCampaign, etc. Note that whichever service you use, it must have both an email list manager and an autoresponder feature.

 - Outgoing Emails.
 On every outgoing email, in your signature line, you should be inviting people to join your mailing list.
 Just make sure you tell them HOW to join your list via email or give them a link to the sign-up page.
 By the way, it’s considered rude and bad etiquette to automatically sign people up for your mailing list.
 Just because they’ve emailed you, or met you at a meeting, doesn’t give you the right to automatically add them.
 Instead, send them an invitation and let them decide if they want to be on your list.